 Cats in the wild are constantly on guard for predators.
 And according to animal experts, their sleeping positions correspond to the flow of the wind.
 This way, they can easily smell an approaching threat.
 Turning around helps them understand which way the breeze is blowing.

-Your cat’s paw is full to the brim with sweat glands.
-This means they deposit their scent on whatever they touch.
+Your cat’s paw is full to the brim with sweat glands, which means it deposits its scent on whatever it touches.
 Circling also disrupts the grass or leaves on the floor.
 Both of these things signal to other animals that the spot is taken, deterring rival cats.

 On the other hand, your cat could also be trying to stay cool.
 Feral cats will turn around to lift up the debris on the ground, uncovering the cool earth beneath.
-In your home, your cat may replicate this to find the cooler parts of the blanket – much like how you might flip the pillow to enjoy the cooler side!
+In your home, your cat may replicate this to find the cooler parts of the blanket – a bit like when you flip a pillow to enjoy the cooler side!

 Is cat circling the sign of a bigger problem?

 Turning in a circle before lying down is normal cat behaviour.
-However, excessive circling can indicate that something’s wrong.
-Here’s a few underlying conditions that can cause too much twirling:
+However, excessive circling can indicate something else.
+Here are a few reasons for too much twirling:

 Joint stiffness

 Does your cat stoop and rise many times during their circling ritual?
 Maybe they immediately get back up after getting comfy?
 In the worst cases, they might not lie down at all after circling.
-These are all signs that your cat is suffering from joint issues.
+These are all signs that your cat could be experiencing joint issues.

 Boredom

-At YuMOVE, we recommend playing with your cat and providing them enough enrichment – like toys, puzzle feeders and scratching posts – to stop them getting bored.
+At YuMOVE, we recommend playing with your cat and providing them with enough enrichment – such as toys, puzzle feeders and scratching posts – to stop them getting bored.
 If you’re unsure how much you should be playing with your cat, why not check out our guide on how much exercise your cat needs?

 Stress

 Unsure if your cat is stressed or not?
 Read our article on spotting the signs of stress in cats.
-Or if you’re looking for something to help calm your cat, YuMOVE Calming Care for Cats is the perfect choice.
-It’s enriched with natural ingredients, and works to promote serotonin and dopamine – the hormones responsible for happiness!
+Or if you’re looking for something to help calm your cat, YuMOVE Calming Care for Cats is a great choice.
+It’s packed with scientifically backed ingredients that are proven to help reduce stress and ease anxiety.

-In a nutshell, circling is completely normal behaviour driven by your cat’s natural instincts.
+Circling is completely normal behaviour driven by your cat’s natural instincts.
 It helps them get comfier, adjust their temperature and mark their territory.
-But if you’re concerned with how much your cat circles – or if you think it’s to do with joint stiffness – don’t take any chances and pay a visit to your vet.
+But if you’re concerned with how much your cat circles – or think they may be experiencing joint stiffness – don’t take any chances and pay a visit to your vet.